Arial/docs← Agent view

 received_at is server receive time; timestamp is client-claimed event time — they differ when the SDK backfills or clocks drift.
 Use received_at to answer "did my fire just land?"

-Surfaces: arial events list [--limit N] (CLI), client.events.list({ limit? }) (SDK).
+Surfaces: arial events list [--limit N] (CLI), client.events.list({ limit? }) (internal typed client, @workspace/client).

 Flag config